eric-bach/schedular/Tasks.md

 # Admin

-- \*[] As a massage therapist I want to be able to see all my daily appointments
+- [x] As a massage therapist I want to be able to see all my daily appointments
-  - [x] Added nav and protected route for Admins group only
 - [] As a massage therapist I want to be able to set my availability
 - [] As a massage therapist I want to require a phone consultation before a massage booking
 - [] As a massage therapist I want to be able to see and manage a users bookings